-29.3.2 The File device.map
+9.2.2 The File device.map

-The file device.map maps GRUB device names to Linux device names.
-In a mixed system containing IDE and SCSI hard disks, GRUB must try to determine the boot sequence by a special procedure, because GRUB does not have access to the BIOS information on the boot sequence.
+The file device.map maps GRUB and BIOS device names to Linux device names.
+In a mixed system containing IDE and SCSI hard disks, GRUB must try to determine the boot sequence by a special procedure, because GRUB may not have access to the BIOS information on the boot sequence.
 GRUB saves the result of this analysis in the file /boot/grub/device.map.
 For a system on which the boot sequence in the BIOS is set to IDE before SCSI, the file device.map could appear as follows:

 '''

 (fd0) /dev/fd0

 (hd0) /dev/hda

-(hd1) /dev/sda

 '''

+'''

+(hdl) /dev/sda

+'''

 Because the order of IDE, SCSI, and other hard disks depends on various factors and Linux is not able to identify the mapping, the sequence in the file device.map can be set manually.
-If you encounter problems when booting, check if the sequence in this file corresponds to the sequence in the BIOS and use the GRUB shell, described in Section 29.3.4, "The GRUB Shell" (page 437), to modify it temporarily if necessary.
+If you encounter problems when booting, check if the sequence in this file corresponds to the sequence in the BIOS and use the GRUB prompt to modify it temporarily if necessary.
 After the Linux system has booted, the file device.map can be edited permanently with the YaST boot loader module or an editor of your choice.